 100 Women Strong Funds Nutrition and Culinary Arts Training Program for High School Students

-Coming from economically disadvantaged households, more than half of Maynard Evans High School students didn’t have the means to cook a healthy meal, much less to explore their passions and consider their future career path.
+Coming from low-income households, more than half of Maynard Evans High School students didn’t have the means to cook a healthy meal, much less to explore their passions and consider their future career path.
 100 Women Strong took action to change that.

 In 2014, 100 Women Strong partnered with Second Harvest Food Bank and Evans High School to invest in a program that would address the root of all of these issues: lack of accessibility.
 The Nutrition and Culinary Arts Training Program provided students with hands-on experience in the culinary field, access to an industrial kitchen and healthy meals to bring home to their families – ultimately preparing students with the skills they need to lead healthier lives, no matter what career path they pursue.